 Sophinos was selected for Peter Thiel’s (Founder of PayPal/First Investor in Facebook) mentorship program for entrepreneurs, the Thiel Fellowship.
 Collectively, companies created by Thiel Fellows are worth more than $2B.
-Sophinos was also recently named a top thirty emerging entrepreneur in the United States by Inc. Magazine and one of the Top 25 entrepreneurs in the United States at Entrepreneur Organizations 2016 GSEA awards.
+Sophinos was also recently named a top thirty emerging entrepreneur in the United States by Inc. Magazine and one of the Top 25 student entrepreneurs in the United States at Entrepreneur Organizations 2016 GSEA Awards.

 He currently holds two outside board seats and has two patents pending.
 Patents include authenticating students via their mobile devices through sound, and through GPS, in brick-n-mortar classrooms.
 Luke’s board seats are with the Zahn Innovation Incubator and with the EdTech start-up, Mystro, a venture built by Rostam Zafari, the original inventor of the rapid Ebola test.

 Luke is on a mission to improve education through the use of simple and effective technology.

 Mr. Altman was employed by Qualcomm Incorporated for 24 years from 1989 until his retirement from the company in January 2014.
 At the time of his retirement, he was Vice Chairman of Qualcomm.

 Mr. Altman also served as President of Qualcomm from July 2005 to November 2011 and is considered the chief architect of Qualcomm’s strategy for licensing its broad intellectual property portfolio for wireless communications.